Welcome to FMDSA

 FMDSA's Amazon Wish List

 The Amazon Wish List allows organizations such as ours to defray the cost of many items we would otherwise need to purchase, and allows benefactors the opportunity to make a donation to FMDSA in the form of an item that we need in our office or for a conference.
-Click here to search through our "wish list" and find an item that you would like to donate to FMDSA.
+Click here to register for amazon smile and to search through our "wish list" and find an item that you would like to donate to FMDSA.
 It is that simple; just add to your shopping cart, pay, and Amazon ship your donated item to FMDSA.
 Thank you in advance for helping support FMDSA via our Amazon.com wish list.
 Please note that it has come to our attention that Amazon is not sending a gift notice with your orders so for now unless you contact us directly we have no way of knowing who sent the items.
 We are working with Amazon to resolve this issue.
 Thank you for your donations!